← Back to Blog

 EXPLAIN SELECT * FROM Customers JOIN Orders ON Customers.CustomerID = Orders.CustomerID;

-It's important to note that the EXPLAIN plan doesn't execute the query, it just shows the plan.
-If you want to see the plan and run the query to get actual run-time statistics, you can use EXPLAIN ANALYZE in PostgreSQL or EXPLAIN with the FORMAT=JSON and ANALYZE option in MySQL.
+The EXPLAIN plan doesn't execute the query, it just shows the plan.
+If you want actual run-time statistics, use EXPLAIN ANALYZE in PostgreSQL.

 Try Some Substitutes - Use EXISTS Instead of IN